mungewrath/dinner-optimizer/README.md

 - Currently using poetry for local dependency management
 - Format follows [src layout](https://informediq.com/python-src-layout-for-aws-lambdas/)
   - In theory, can be used to package lambdas for deployment, but would clash with SAM.
 There's maybe a way to make the two play nice

+## Development Tips and Tricks
+- Previously, poetry's built-in .venv was used with VS Code to make intellisense pick up dependencies per-lambda.
+Make sure to "Select Interpreter" and enter the path to the .venv/bin/python.

 ## Deploying